Grab your copy

 Despite this, there are many situations where appointing a professional attorney can be helpful, or even necessary, to ensure your affairs are managed properly.

-This factsheet explains the benefits of appointing a professional attorney and explores the circumstances in which you might consider doing so.
+This help guide explains the benefits of appointing a professional attorney and explores the circumstances in which you might consider doing so.

 Why might I want to appoint a professional attorney?

-There are a number of reasons why you might decide that appointing a solicitor to act as your attorney is right for you.
+There are several reasons why you might decide that appointing a solicitor to act as your attorney is right for you.

 Knowledge and experience